Add learning apps to Canvas

 |Zoom||Remote video conferencing with interactive whiteboard and screen-sharing|

-The process for requesting integration of a learning app
+Process for requesting integration of a learning app

 Each request to integrate a new learning app will be reviewed in the areas of functionality, accessibility, security, FERPA compliance, and cost.
 Timeframes for integration depend on the unique attributes of each app.
 We recommend submitting your request as early as possible; the review process can take 1-2 months.
 Please contact us for more information.